 Some argue that keeping one open credit card is a good idea as it will hold you over in the event of an emergency.
 That’s a fair point; however, too many people use credit cards to pay for holidays, gadgets, clothes, and even food.

-An even better option is to say goodbye to credit cards altogether and instead rely on a “rainy day” fund.
+An even better option is to say goodbye to credit card debt altogether and instead rely on a “rainy day” fund.

 Debt is a trap.
 Period.
 It can be enticing, but it can also be deadly.
 Every time you borrow money, you’re effectively opening yourself up to the risk of being sued, losing your home or car, or having to file for bankruptcy.

-Here are a few practical steps to rid yourself of the burden of debt:
+Here are a few practical steps to rid yourself of the burden of debt and become financially secure:

 As the saying goes, “life happens.”
 When it does, nothing makes a stressful situation worse than not having the money to deal with it.

-Having an emergency fund will help you avoid having to take on costly credit card debt or high-interest loans.
+An emergency fund will help you avoid taking on costly credit card debt or high-interest loans.

 Building up this “buffer” isn’t easy, and it takes discipline, but the rewards are well worth the effort.
 Start with small goals – like $100.
 Then increase it to $500, and then $1,000.